Solid State Transformer Architecture and Control Compensation for Common Mode Currents

 Renewable Energy

 Optimal control theory is applied to compute control for a single-degree-of-freedom heave wave energy converter.
 The goal is to maximize the energy extraction per cycle.
 Both constrained and unconstrained optimal control problems are presented.
 Both periodic and non-periodic excitation forces are considered.
 In contrast to prior work, it is shown that for this non-autonomous system, the optimal control, in general, includes both singular arc and bang-bang modes.
 Conditions that determine the switching times to/from the singular arc are derived.
 Simulation results show that the proposed optimal control solution matches the solution obtained using the complex conjugate control.
 A generic linear dynamic model is used in the simulations.
-The main advantage of the proposed control is that it finds the optimal control without the need for wave prediction; it only requires the knowledge of the excitation force and its derivatives at the current time.
+In conclusion, the main advantage of the proposed control is that it finds the optimal control without the need for wave prediction; it only requires the knowledge of the excitation force and its derivatives at the current time.

 A model-scale wave tank test was conducted in the interest of improving control systems design of wave energy converters (WECs).
 The success of most control strategies is based directly upon the availability of a reduced-order model with the ability to capture the dynamics of the system with sufficient accuracy.
 For this reason, the test described in this report, which is the first in a series of planned tests on WEC controls, focused on system identification (system ID) and model validation.